devanks/devanks/README.md

 ## 🌱 I’m currently learning

-Majorly I have been investing in learing Kubernetes.
+Majorly I have been investing in learning Kubernetes.
 The idea of using pods and containers for most purposes seemed interesting to me.
 My small experience working with our Jenkins builds which ran on pods helped me understand enough to get me curious.
 I would love to talk to more experts of the topic.